Nikhil9786/Simple-ATM-Controller/README.md

   * contains bank generator
   * cards and pin can be added with add_entry functions
   * update_account is used to update balances
-  * check_pin checks the if the pin is corrct or not
+  * check_pin checks the if the pin is correct or not

 * Class ATM_Controller
   * containst a function which constructs bank obj and cash bin